Cecilia Dapaah: Court grants two GHC1million bail, remands five others | Ghana News Agency

 It said further investigations revealed that, in October 2022, Mr Kufour returned from town and noticed that their bedroom, which was locked had been opened and heard an unusual noise therein.

-The prosecution said he (complainant) entered the room and found the first accused hiding behind their storeroom door with duplicate keys to the master bedroom.
+The prosecution said he (the complainant) entered the room and found the first accused hiding behind their storeroom door with duplicate keys to the master bedroom.

 Subsequently, it said the complainants detected theft of properties.